alexzhang13/alexzhang13.github.io/_posts/2024-10-30-efficient-dl.md

 **Sparse factorizations.** One really interesting direction a few years back was factorizing model layers into sparse parameters, but ultimately it didn’t really take off.
 I am hopeful that people continue working on this direction, because derivable factorizations can say something about how our models work.

 - **[Butterfly Matrices](https://arxiv.org/abs/1903.05895) (Dao et al., 2019<d-cite key="dao2020learningfastalgorithmslinear"></d-cite>)**.
 In this work, they show that a large class of structured matrices (e.g. [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform), [DFT](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) live in this family) can be recursively factorized into sparse matrices with a nice [block diagonal](https://linear.axler.net/BlockDiagonal.pdf) structure.
 While the implementations are not hardware friendly, these factorizations theoretically lead to a reduced number of operations and memory-footprint.
-I really
 - **[Monarch Matrices](https://proceedings.mlr.press/v162/dao22a.html) (Dao et al., 2022<d-cite key="pmlr-v162-dao22a"></d-cite>)**.
 As a follow-up, they derive a less-expressive class of matrices with hardware-friendly factorizations.
 Despite now being practically interesting, I haven’t seen much follow up work in this area in recently.

 ## Part III.5: What about model inference?